 Salt could be used as an effective vehicle to provide iron as well as iodine on a regular basis and can contribute to the reduction of both iron and iodine deficiencies.
-MI, in collaboration with the University of Toronto, has developed a Double Fortified Salt (DFS) formulation.
+Nutrition International, in collaboration with the University of Toronto, has developed a Double Fortified Salt (DFS) formulation.

 Between 2003 and 2009, the Tamil Nadu Salt Corporation produced Encapsulated Ferrous Fumerate (EFF) DFS and supplied the same to the Integrated Child Development Scheme (ICDS) and Mid-Day Meal (MDM) programs of the government, operational in the state of Tamil Nadu, reaching 1.5 million children each day.
 Food Safety and Standard Authority of India (FSSAI) has approved production of EFF DFS in 2014.

-Following the Weekly Iron and Folic Acid Supplementation program, which is a successful pilot project in select districts of Chhattisgarh targeting adolescent girls and boys, MI India has assisted the state government in scaling-up of the program to all districts of Chhattisgarh.
+Following the Weekly Iron and Folic Acid Supplementation program, which is a successful pilot project in select districts of Chhattisgarh targeting adolescent girls and boys, Nutrition International India has assisted the state government in scaling-up of the program to all districts of Chhattisgarh.

 Our pilot project has shown a reduction in the prevalence of anaemia among school-going and out-of-school adolescent girls by about 14% and 7%, respectively.